Jemulcrone/data-and-gis-analyst-portfolio/ReadMe.md

 ## About

-Hello, name is Jess and I'm a research specialist with a decade of experience working in ecology, crop, and soil labs interested in transitioning into a career focused on data analytics.
-This portfolio contains projects I've completed using R, Python, SQL, Excel, Tableau, ArcGISpro and ArcGISonline. i
+Hello, my name is Jess and I'm a research specialist with a decade of experience working in ecology, crop, and soil labs interested in transitioning into a career focused on data analytics.
+This portfolio contains projects I've completed using R, Python, SQL, Excel, Tableau, ArcGISpro and ArcGISonline.
+I enjoy working with scientific, spatial, and market datasets, each of which is represented in this portfolio.
+My favorite parts of the analytics process are deciding which questions will best address the task at hand and how to most effectively break down data to discover its stories, and I also welcome the challenge of clearly communicating findings through smart visualizations.
+I'm excited to share some of what I've been working on here!
+Thanks for checking out my projects and please [reach out](contact-info) with any questions or thoughts.

 ## Table of Contents